Citi® Double Cash Card review: 18-month BT offer

 CardRatings Editor's Analysis: Pros & Cons

-• Earn 1% cash back when you buy plus 1% cash back as you pay for those purchases (you must make at least the minimum payment on time to earn cash back).
+• Earn 2% on every purchase with unlimited 1% cash back when you buy, and an additional 1% as you pay for those purchases.
+To earn cash back, pay at least the minimum due on time.

 • Savvy shoppers willing to employ a little more strategy might prefer cards with rotating bonus categories.